gabe-kai/Arcadium/docs/wiki-service-status-page.md

 - **Future**: Will require admin role for full access
 - **Status Indicator**: Visible to all users in navigation bar
 - **Service Management Page**: Will require admin role (currently open to all)

+## Automatic Updates

+The "Arcadium Service Status" wiki page (slug: `service-status`) is automatically updated every 10 minutes by a background scheduler.
+The scheduler:

+- Runs as a daemon thread when the Wiki Service starts
+- Checks all services and updates the status page
+- **First update**: Runs immediately on startup
+- **Subsequent updates**: Aligned to 10-minute intervals (00, 10, 20, 30, 40, 50 minutes past each hour)
+  - Example: If service starts at 14:07, first update is immediate, second update is at 14:10, then 14:20, 14:30, etc.
+- Uses the system admin user ID (`00000000-0000-0000-0000-000000000001`) for page updates
+- Logs all update operations for monitoring, including the next scheduled update time
+- Does not run during tests (skipped when `TESTING=True`)

+The scheduler is automatically started when the Flask application initializes (except in testing mode).
+Manual updates can still be triggered via the `/api/admin/service-status/refresh` endpoint.

+**Note:** The service status page is stored in the database (not as a markdown file) and is marked as a system page (`is_system_page=True`).

 ## Future Enhancements